lowleveldesign/debug-recipes/databases/mssqlserver/mssqlserver-databases.md

 - **secondary data files** - A database can have zero or more secondary data files.
 By convention, a secondary data file has the extension .ndf.
 - **log files** - Every database has at least one log file that contains the information necessary to recover all transactions in a database.
 By convention, a log file has the extension .ldf.

 In addition, SQL Server 2008 databases can have filestream data files and full-text data files.
 Each database file has five properties that can be specified when you create the file: a logical filename, a physical filename, an initial size, a maximum size, and a growth increment.
-(Filestream data files have only the logical and physical name properties.)
 The value of these properties, along with other information about each file, can be seen through the metadata view `sys.database_files`, which contains one row for each file used by the current database:

     select * from sys.databases_files